 Storm doors offer a number of advantages for homes in certain environments:

-- And, they provide outdoor visibility for homes with solid front doors.
+- They provide outdoor visibility for homes with solid front doors

 Advantages of Low-E Storm Doors

 Low-E storm doors use a thin, invisible coating that reduces the infrared and ultraviolet light coming through the door glass.
 In the wintertime, Low-E glass lets radiant heat pass through but doesn’t allow it to come back out, which means it can help retain heat within your home.
 In the summertime, it helps keep some of the heat out.
 Low-E glass also features UV protection that can prevent fading of items inside your home.